smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 Sisyphus looked at Keras, then at Daedalus, then back at Theron.

-The workshop was silent except for breathing—human breathing, natural breathing, the kind that came from living lungs instead of stone passages that learned to think.
+The workshop was silent except for breathing - human breathing, natural breathing, the kind that came from living lungs instead of stone passages that learned to think.

 Sisyphus stood slowly.